ccheneyMajestic/mjl-drivers/readme.md

         * NOTE: do _not_ include `'lib'` or `'.a'`
     * Add the library location to `Additional Library Directories`
         * It is not required to include `.` if the library is in the source directory

+### Adding a template in PSoC Creator
+1. Right click a project and select `Copy to my templates`

 ## Hardware Abstraction Layer (HAL)